google-marketing-solutions/customer-match-upload-script/README.md

 only those users that are in the audience file.
 If a user is removed from the file, it won't be added in the next script run and it will be eventually deleted.
-Matching process may take time; the *+3* is a safeguard period to avoid unwanted tempororay removals during this processing time.
+Matching process may take time; the *+3* is a safeguard period to avoid unwanted temporary removals during this processing time.

 ### Set-up

 First, you must obtain the appropriate credentials so that the script can connect to Google Ads API and upload the data.
-Follow the instructions [here](https://developers.google.com/google-ads/api/docs/oauth/cloud-project#create_a_client_id_and_client_secret) to obtain a OAuth 2.0 Client IDs for an *Installed App*.
+Follow the instructions [here](https://developers.google.com/google-ads/api/docs/oauth/cloud-project#create_a_client_id_and_client_secret) to obtain OAuth 2.0 Client IDs for an *Installed App*.
 Then, download the client secrets json file to the working directory (this file contains a *Client ID* and *Client secret*).